-The Substance Abuse and Mental Health Services Administration‘s (SAMHSA) mission is to reduce the impact of substance abuse and mental illness on America’s communities.
-In order to achieve this mission, SAMHSA has identified 6 Strategic Initiatives focused on leading change to better meet the behavioral health care needs of individuals, communities, and service providers.
+The mission of the Substance Abuse and Mental Health Services Administration (SAMHSA) is to reduce the impact of substance abuse and mental illness on America’s communities.
+In order to achieve this mission, SAMHSA has identified five (5) Priority Areas to better meet the behavioral health care needs of individuals, communities, and service providers.

-Established in 1993 by SAMHSA, the ATTC Network is comprised of 10 Regional Centers, 4 National Focus Area Centers, and a Network Coordinating Office which serve the 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and the Pacific Islands of Guam, American Samoa, Palau, the Marshal Islands, Micronesia, and the Mariana Islands.
-The Danya Institute manages the Central East ATTC (HHS Region 3), covering Delaware, the District of Columbia, Maryland, Pennsylvania, Virginia, and West Virginia.
+Established in 1993 by SAMHSA, the ATTC Network is comprised of 10 Regional Centers and a Network Coordinating Office that serve the 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and the Pacific Islands of Guam, American Samoa, Palau, the Marshal Islands, Micronesia, and the Mariana Islands.
+The Danya Institute manages the Central East ATTC (HHS Region 3), which covers Delaware, the District of Columbia, Maryland, Pennsylvania, Virginia, and West Virginia.

-The U.S. HHS Health Resources and Services Administration (HRSA) is the primary Federal agency for improving access to health care services for people who are uninsured, isolated or medically vulnerable.
+The Health Resources and Services Administration (HRSA) is the primary federal agency for improving health care to people who are isolated, economically or medically vulnerable.
 Its mission is to improve health and achieve health equity through access to quality services, a skilled health workforce and innovative programs.

 For three years, the Danya Institute operated the Technical Assistance Resources Guidance, Education, and Training (TARGET) Center under a cooperative agreement with HRSA.